 Do you want to know how to get an emergency Canadian passport?
-Getting an emergency Canadian passport can be a stressful process but depending on your location and circumstances, it can be pretty easy.
+Getting an emergency Canadian passport can be stressful, but depending on your location and circumstances, it can be pretty straightforward.
 Regardless of your situation, there are currently two passport options available to Canadians.
-A 5-year passport will cost $120 while a 10-year passport is $160.
-Obviously getting a 10-year passport is the better value.
+A 5-year passport will cost 120 Canadian dollars, while a 10-year passport is $160.
+Obviously, getting a 10-year passport is the better value.

 If you’re still on Canadian soil, it’s a relatively straightforward process.
 For those who have lost or had their passports stolen overseas, it can be a frightening situation but don’t worry, everything will be alright.